Diagnosis of Depression

 - Sleep patterns

 - Physical exam—Your doctor will give you a thorough physical exam.
-Certain medicines, as well as some conditions, can cause the same symptoms as depression.
+Certain medications, as well as some conditions, can cause the same symptoms as depression.
 Your doctor can rule out these possibilities through a physical exam, interview, and lab tests.
 The physical exam may include a mental status exam to determine if your speech, thought patterns, or memory have been affected.
 This may indicate a neurological cause of depression.

 - Psychological evaluation—A psychiatrist, psychologist, social worker, or mental health counselor can give you a psychological exam.
 You may take a special screening test for depression, such as the Beck Depression Inventory or the Hamilton Rating Scale.
 These tests have limitations, however, and must be interpreted in the context of your symptoms and personal situation.